Ian M. Bennett, MD, PhD

 Professor, Departments of Family Medicine and Psychiatry & Behavioral Sciences

 Ian’s academic and clinical work has focused on delivering primary health services to vulnerable populations in the U.S. and developing countries around the world.
-He is currently the principal investigator of an NIH-funded trial of the implementation of collaborative care for perinatal depression in health centers, and he has been funded by Grand Challenges Canada to study health strategies to reach of pregnant women in the U.S., Nigeria, and Peru.
+He is one of the principal investigators of the Alacrity Center’s Signature R01 project and is the PI of a Participatory Research Project focused on suicide risk detection here at UW.
+He is also the PI of the Los Angeles Maternal Mental Health Access Project (LAMMHA) a community partnered implementation project of collaborative care for perinatal depression in community health centers serving Medicaid funded perinatal care in Los Angeles.